Boulder08/chunknorris/README.md

 Set common parameters in default_params and add/edit the presets as needed.
 Set base_working_folder and scene_change_file_path according to your folder structure.
+Set max_parallel_encodes to the maximum number of encodes you want to run simultaneously (tune according to your processor and memory usage!)

 Usage: python chunk_norris.py script.avs preset q min_chunk_length, for example:
 python chunk_norris.py greatmovie.avs 720p 16 120